 - Interview Notes

-Complete the online Candidate Interview Outcome form within 2 days of the interview/ selection day
+Complete the online Candidate Interview Outcome form in e-recruitment within 2 days of the interview/ selection day

 TIP: Please use the Template for certified copy of identity documents when copying, scanning or photographing identity documents such as passports.

 If you are unable to scan and email these you can return them by special delivery.
 Please do not send copies of personal documents in the internal post.

 All copies of identity documents or qualifications belonging to unsuccessful candidates must be confidentially destroyed.

 Salary and higher starting salary and leave entitlement

 New employees would normally start on the minimum point of the salary scale however it is possible to recognise previous relevant experience and appoint higher up the salary scale by submitting a Higher Starting Salary Form as set out in the Management Guidance on Starting Salaries on Appointment.